 New Medical Leadership Model

-The new medical leadership model entails several key changes to improve clarity, collaboration, and local support, key changes include:
+The new medical leadership model entails several key changes to improve clarity, collaboration, and local support:

 • Each medical staff member will now belong to one department only, based on their primary college and training.